 Manual backups ↑ Back to top

-If you wanted to do things manually, there are two parts to backing up your store.
+To to do things manually, there are two parts to backing up your store:

 - Go to Tools > Export – to export all of your site content.
-This contains all of your posts, pages, comments, etc. in a XML file.
+This contains all posts, pages, comments, etc. in an XML file.

-wp-contentfolder.
-We strongly recommend making a backup of your theme files if you made any customizations.
+wp-contentfolder to back up your theme files and plugin files.
+We strongly recommend making a backup of theme files if you made any customizations.

 Learn more ↑ Back to top